EnergySystemsModellingLab/MUSE_OS/docs/application-flow.rst

 Both in the carbon budget and in the equilibrium calculation, a single year iteration step is involved.
 It is in this step where MUSE will go through each sector and use the agents to appropriately invest in different technologies, aiming to match these two factors.

-**As sectors have different priorities, sectors with lower priorities will run last and see a market updated by the higher priority sectors**.
+**As sectors have different priorities, sectors with lower priorities (larger numbers) will run last and see a market updated by the higher priority sectors**.
 In general, demand sectors should run before conversion sectors and these before supply sectors, such that the later can see the real demand.
 Running each sector will update their commodities, consumption and production.
 Balancing them is the purpose of the :ref:`find-equilibrium` loop described above, where the prices of the commodities are updated due to the change in their demand occurring during the single year iteration.

 A chart summarising this process is depicted below: